 Research activities during the past five years

-14 publications from July 2016 through June 2021.
-Note that 4 of these are not peer-reviewed or indexed in PubMed.
+8 publications from January 2017 through December 2021.
+Note that 4 of these are not peer-reviewed.

 - Dubin JR, Simon SD, Norrell K, Perera J, Gowen J, Cil A. Risk of Recall Among Medical Devices Undergoing US Food and Drug Administration 510(k) Clearance and Premarket Approval, 2008-2017.
 JAMA Network Open.
 2021-05-06; 4(5): e217274. doi:10.1001/jamanetworkopen.2021.7274